-\acknowledgements This research has been supported by the National Science Foundation under grants PHY 11-25915 and AST 11-09174.
+This research has been supported by the National Science Foundation under grants PHY 11-25915 and AST 11-09174.
 This project was also supported by JINA (NSF grant PHY 08-22648) and TRIUMF.
-Falk Herwig acknowledges funding from NSERC through a Discovery Grant.
+Falk Herwig acknowledges funding from Natural Sciences and Engineering Research Council of Canada (NSERC) through a Discovery Grant.
 MP also thanks the support from Ambizione grant of the SNSF (Switzerland), and from EuroGENESIS.
 Kiana Setoodehnia acknowledges an NSERC support through Alan Chen's Discovery Grant.
 Reto Trappitsch is supported by NASA Headquarters under the NASA Earth and Space Science Fellowship Program - Grant NNX12AL85H.